 Drunk driving speaks for itself.
 To willingly choose to operate a vehicle while impaired by alcohol is a reckless and serious criminal offense.
 Along with speeding, driving while under the influence of alcohol is particularly destructive and very dangerous.

 Being convicted of a DUI charge will often carry punitive damages.
 Punitive damages are damages which are awarded on top of the normal damages for medical expenses and property loss.
-Punitive damages are intended to punish the offender and make an example of him or her.
+Punitive damages are intended to punish the offender and make an example of them.

 Another alarming statistic, courtesy of the Center for Disease Control and Prevention, is that 28% of all traffic related deaths in the United States in 2016 were caused by alcohol impaired drivers.

-Alcohol affects the central nervous system, particularly as alcohol levels increase to higher levels within the body.
+Alcohol affects the body’s central nervous system, particularly as alcohol levels increase.
 The body absorbs alcohol directly through the stomach walls and the small intestine.
 It then enters the bloodstream and is immediately metabolized by the liver.